banyanops/collector/README.md

 ## More information

-More details about Collector operation/architecture, etc. is availble under [docs](/docs/CollectorDetails.md).
+More details about Collector operation/architecture, etc. are availble under [docs](/docs/CollectorDetails.md).

 For further details about how one might use this in an enterprise please checkout www.banyanops.com.
-This SAAS service offers deeper analysis of your data and provides a dashboard showing which of your images are compliant to your policies (e.g., which of your images have security vulnerabilities, etc.) with real-time updates and email notifications.
+This SAAS service offers deeper analysis of your data and provides a dashboard showing which of your images are compliant to your policies (e.g., which of your images have security vulnerabilities, etc.) along with real-time updates and email notifications.

 ## License